theITHollow/tkgguestconfig/README.md

 TKG guest clusters often need special configurations updated to successfully integrate into an environment.
 Configuring trusted certificates, etc.

+For more details about how and why this is necessary visit: [theITHollow.com](https://theithollow.com/2021/02/01/customize-vsphere-7-with-tanzu-guest-clusters/)

 ## How

 This project uses two containers.